-Most banks will offer loans for ready-to-move-in property and under-construction properties with famous and approved builders and projects.
+Most banks will offer loans for ready-to-move-in properties and under-construction properties with famous and approved builders and projects.
 However, if the property is unapproved or unauthorized, there is a possibility that the bank will reject your application.

-So, before zeroing on the lender, it is important to finalize the property first.
+So, before zeroing in on the lender, it is important to finalize the property first.
 Also, check all legal documents related to your property and authorization, and then apply for a loan.

 Sometimes, if the bank is not satisfied with the property location and according to the market price evaluation, it will revise the amount and pay you a lesser amount.
 Hence, it is important to finalize the location and then search for a bank to get the loan.

 Usually, people assume that they will buy an under-construction property and they can pay the down payment proportionately as the bank will pay the maximum amount.